usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 listed in the fifth category of places of public accommodations, i.e., bakery, grocery store, clothing store, hardware store, etc.(see III-1.2000).
-The term includes floor levels containing at least one such establishment, or any floor that was designed or intended for use by at least one such establishment.The definition of &quot;shopping center or mall&quot; is slightly different for purposes of alterations (see III-6.3000).
+The term includes floor levels containing at least one such establishment, or any floor that was designed or intended for use by at least one such establishment.
+The definition of &quot;shopping center or mall&quot; is slightly different for purposes of alterations (see III-6.3000).

 ILLUSTRATION 1: A strip of stores includes a grocery store, a clothing store, a